The Whites

-The Whites is an American country music vocal group from Fort Worth, Texas, United States.
-It consists of sisters Sharon White and Cheryl White, and their father, Buck White.
-Sharon on guitar, Cheryl on bass and Buck on Mandolin.
+The Whites are an American country music vocal group from Fort Worth, Texas, United States.
+They consist of sisters Sharon White and Cheryl White, and, until his death, their father, Buck White.
+Sharon plays guitar, Cheryl is the bassist and Buck played the mandolin and piano.
 Formed in 1972, the trio has recorded multiple albums and charted multiple songs on the Billboard Hot Country Songs chart.
 They are also known as frequent collaborators of country and bluegrass musician Ricky Skaggs, who is Sharon's husband.
+The group are frequent performers on the Grand Ole Opry, and became members in 1984.